 Having a robust housing evidence base is key to securing a sound local plan and for making a convincing case for funding to support essential infrastructure.
-To this end, we are procuring a new South Essex Housing Needs Assessment in 2021/22.
+To this end, we procured a new South Essex Housing Needs Assessment in 2021-22.

-Turley and Edge Analytics have been commissioned to deliver the study in three stages commencing summer 2021, completing in 2022:
+Turley and Edge Analytics were commissioned to deliver the study in three stages commencing summer 2021, completing in 2022:

 Stage 1: Context and Housing Market Analysis

 Stage 3: Establishing the Need for Different Types of Housing

 Progress including presentations from Stage 1 & 2 are set out below.
 A document store is also available on the website to view wider housing related evidence.

 The new assessment updates the Strategic Housing Market Assessment in 2016 and Addendum in 2017.
 This originally identified the housing need as being between 3,750 and 4,000 homes per annum between 2014 and 2037 (the new assessment extends this period up to 2040).
 Using the new Standard Method of calculating housing (introduced December 2020), the current assessment suggests a minimum of 4,691 per annum will be required with the inclusion of Brentwood in the housing market area.

 Going forward, it is likely further follow up work will be required to start evaluating the Census 2021 data, the ONS Household Projections and any changes to the government’s Standard Method for calculating housing need.